.png)

 Prize Scale

-All scale levels include being published in the poetry book A Year Of Poetry Tea Time: Winter.
+All scale levels include being published in the poetry book Poetry In Summer.

 The Grand Prize winner, top 3 poets in each age group,